Doing Laundry with Kids

 13. Fold clothes right away.
 The longer they sit in the dryer, the more wrinkled they become.

-When doing laundry with kids, you may need to show them how to do it several times - and then supervise them doing it several more times - before letting them go it alone.
+When doing laundry with kids, you may need to show them how to do it several times—and then supervise them doing it several more times—before letting them do it alone.

 Doing Laundry with Kids: Getting Clean Clothes Put Away

-But who's going to wave the wand to put the clothes back into their appointed drawers and closets?
+But who will wave the wand to put the clothes back into their appointed drawers and closets?
 If you're fresh out of fairies, here are tips for helping clean clothes get put away.

 Make each family member responsible.
 Each person fetches their laundry basket and puts his or her clothes away.
 A clean house rule to consider: Any baskets left unclaimed for more than 24 hours (without a school or sleepover excuse) will be removed from sight for one week (into the garage or a closet.)